asumagic/AshBF/README.md

 Prevents the optimizer from iterating over N times.
 Typically, one optimization pass will be sufficient.
 However, due to the way the optimizer is built, one optimization may enable another one next pass.
+Do note that not all optimizations are pass-based.
+With `-optimize=1 -optimizepasses=0` some optimizations may still be performed.
 `5` is the default.

 ### `-optimize`